UrbanCompass/bazel/site/blog/_posts/2016-06-10-ide-support.md

 The aspect is then applied transitively to the dependencies of the specified targets, producing `.e4b-build.json` files for each target in the transitive closure of dependencies.
 The e4b plugin reads those outputs and provides a Classpath for Eclipse core to consume.
-If the input BUILD files change so that a project model needs to be re-synced, the plugin still invokes the exact same command: Bazel will rebuild only those files that are affected by the change, so the plugin need only reexamine only those newly built
+If the input UCBUILD files change so that a project model needs to be re-synced, the plugin still invokes the exact same command: Bazel will rebuild only those files that are affected by the change, so the plugin need only reexamine only those newly built